How Physiotherapy Can Help With Tennis Elbow (Lateral Epicondylitis)

 What is Medicare ?
 Is Physio Covered by Medicare?

 Medicare is the national health insurance system in Australia.
 It ensures that healthcare is affordable for all Australian residents.
 Medicare covers a wide range of services, including GP visits, hospital treatments, and certain allied health services like physiotherapy.
 However, to access physiotherapy services through Medicare, certain conditions must be met.
 You’ll need a referral from a GP, and it must be for specific health issues, such as chronic pain or post-surgical rehabilitation.
 Medicare works in partnership with private health insurers to provide comprehensive coverage for Australians.
 However, to access Medicare rebates for physiotherapy services, certain criteria must be met, including a valid EPC plan or CDM plan from your GP.
 Medicare Plans and Physiotherapy: How Does it Work?
 Medicare offers rebates for physiotherapy under two main plans: Both plans require a referral from your GP.
 Once your GP assesses your condition and confirms that physiotherapy is necessary, they will provide a referral under the EPC or CDM plan, allowing you to access medicare rebates for physiotherapy.
 How Does Invigor Health Assist with Insurance Claims for Physiotherapy?
 At Invigor Health, we make it easy for you to access Medicare-funded physiotherapy services.
 Here’s how we support you: At Invigor Health Bondi Junction & Maroubra, we ensure a seamless experience for Medicare claims, whether you need in-person physio or Telehealth consultations.
-By utilizing HICAPS, we simplify the claims process, allowing you to focus on your recovery instead of paperwork.
+By utilizing HICAPS, we simplify the Medicare claim process, allowing you to focus on your recovery instead of paperwork.
 Eligibility for Physiotherapy Services Under Medicare Not everyone automatically qualifies for Medicare-funded physiotherapy.
 Here’s how you can ensure you’re eligible: Eligibility Criteria: Once you have your EPC plan or CDM plan in place, you can access up to 5 physiotherapy sessions per year.
 Additional sessions can be covered through private health insurance.
 Does Private Health Insurance Cover Physiotherapy?
 While Medicare provides coverage for a limited number of physiotherapy sessions, private health insurance can offer additional benefits.
 Here’s how it compares: Private Health Insurance: At Invigor Health, we accept all major private health insurance providers and help you process claims quickly and easily, reducing your out-of-pocket costs.
 You can use private health insurance to cover ongoing physiotherapy sessions after your Medicare-funded sessions are used up.
 Frequently Asked Questions Is Physio Covered by Medicare?
 Yes, physio services are covered by Medicare for eligible patients under certain conditions.
 Physiotherapy isn’t entirely free under Medicare.
 However, Medicare rebates can significantly reduce the cost, especially if you’re eligible for an EPC plan.
 How Many Physical Therapy Sessions Does Medicare Cover?
 Medicare covers up to 5 physiotherapy sessions per year under the EPC plan for patients with chronic conditions.
 You can access additional sessions through private health insurance.
 Do I Need a Referral for Physiotherapy Under Medicare?
 Yes, a GP referral is required for Medicare-funded physiotherapy under the EPC or CDM plan.
 Without a referral, you won’t be able to access the Medicare rebates.
 Can I Access Physiotherapy Online via Medicare?
 Yes, Telehealth physiotherapy is available and eligible for Medicare rebates in some cases, particularly for patients with chronic conditions who are unable to attend in person.
 How Can Physiotherapy Help with Chronic Pain and Rehabilitation?
 Physiotherapy is a proven method for chronic pain management and post-surgical rehabilitation.
 At Invigor Health, we use evidence-based treatments to help you recover quickly and maintain long-term mobility.
 Some benefits include: Whether you’re dealing with chronic pain, recovering from surgery, or preventing injury, physiotherapy at Invigor Health will get you back on track to a pain-free life.
 Our physiotherapists provide personalized, hands-on treatments to ensure long-lasting results.
 Get Started with Invigor Health’s Physiotherapy Services Today If you’re eligible for Medicare-funded physiotherapy, now is the time to start your recovery journey.
 Whether you need help with chronic pain, sports injuries, or post-surgical rehabilitation, Invigor Health is here to help.
 We offer Medicare rebates through EPC plans and accept private health insurance for additional coverage.
 Our Telehealth physiotherapy services ensure you can access expert care no matter where you are Contact Invigor Health today to book your appointment and see how we can help you access the physiotherapy services under Medicare or private health insurance.

 6 Types of Knee Injuries: Causes, Symptoms, and Treatment